 4. Be creative and leverage the off-season

 With these year-round fundraiser ideas, create a peer-to-peer fundraising tips sheet with the messaging that should be used for each fundraising event.
 Doing this will allow supporters to get started right away and help them understand how the fundraiser works for the specific event.
-If you’re worried about fatiguing donors, consider targeting a different audience for each of the fundraisers.
+If you’re worried about fatiguing donors, consider targeting a different audience for each of the peer-to-peer fundraisers.
 You will also want to limit the number of events per year and only focus on those that will actually garner the attention of your supporters.

-Ready to jump-start your fundraising efforts
+Ready to jump-start your peer-to-peer fundraising efforts

 Your organization can leverage GoFundMe Charity’s platform’s features to create the right peer-to-peer fundraising strategy.
-With experience gained from working with thousands of charities, our team can also offer the advice you need to ensure all of your nonprofit goals are met.
+With experience gained from working with thousands of charities, our team can also offer the advice you need to make sure all of your nonprofit goals are met.
 Get started with GoFundMe Charity today and start leveraging the tools you require to grow your nonprofit.